 Before you go to India

-The World Health Organisation (WHO) recommends that all travellers are up-to-date with their routine vaccinations; measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio, influenza and pneumococcal.
+The Centers for Disease Control and Prevention recommend that all travellers are up-to-date with their routine vaccinations including measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), polio, influenza and pneumococcal.
 These vaccinations are given as part of the National Immunisation Program (NIP).
-For a full list please refer to the NIP schedule, available here. .
-In some cases, you may need a booster or re-vaccination against a disease to ensure you still have immunity.
+For a full list please refer to the NIP schedule, available here.

-Other diseases that are considered a risk in India include hepatitis A, hepatitis B, and typhoid.
+Other vaccine preventable diseases that are considered a risk in India include cholera, hepatitis A, hepatitis B, and typhoid.
 Your doctor will be able to let you know which vaccinations are recommended for you, based on the time of year, destination/s, activities planned and the duration of your stay.

-All travellers should be up-to-date with their routine vaccinations before heading off to India.
+All travellers should be up-to-date with their routine and COVID-19 vaccinations before heading off to India.

 These include vaccines for measles, mumps, rubella, diphtheria, tetanus, whooping cough, chicken pox, polio and influenza.
 For a full list, refer to the National Immunisation Program – available here

 There is an increased risk of contracting hepatitis A and typhoid in India, both of which can be contracted through contaminated food or water.

 Hepatitis A is a viral infection of the liver.
 People are exposed to the virus generally through food or drink contaminated with faeces (poo), however, close personal contact (e.g.